I've Chosen Cal Maritime

 If you have been logging into your Student Portal, remember that the messages you see on the screen are not your e-mail messages.
 Those are just bulletin board type messages.
 Once logged into the Student Portal, you must click the icon on the left side of the screen that says, "Office 365 E-MAIL" to reach your e-mail.

-Registration for fall courses
+Registration for first-semester courses

 All enrolling new students will be sent an e-mail to their Cal Maritime e-mail address in early June with information on the class registration process.
 It is important that you read this e-mail and continue to regularly check that Cal Maritime e-mail account.
 If you have questions about the class registration process, contact the Registrar's Office at (707) 654-1200 or e-mail firstname.lastname@example.org.